comp1100/comp1100.github.io/_sources/workshops/Week_10_no_workshop.md

-# Week 10: No studios this week due to Labour Day holiday
+# Week 10: No studios this week due to King's birthday holiday